ijijn/roguelike/book/src/chapter_36.md

 Notice that we're now taking a `RandomNumberGenerator` parameter.
 That's because we'd like to use the global RNG, rather than keep making new ones.
 This way, if the caller sets a "seed" - it will apply to world generation.
 This is intended to be the topic of a future chapter.
 We're also now returning a `BuilderChain` rather than a boxed trait - we're hiding the messy boxing/dynamic dispatch inside the implementation, so the caller doesn't have to worry about it.
 There's also two new types here: `RoomBasedSpawner` and `RoomBasedStartingPosition` - as well as a changed constructor for `SimpleMapBuilder` (it no longer accepts a depth parameter).
 We'll be looking at that in a second - but first, lets deal with the changes to the main program resulting from the new interface.

-## Nice looking interface - but you broke stuff!
+## Nice looking interface - but you broke stuff

 We now have the *interface* we want - a good map of how the system interacts with the world.
 Unfortunately, the world is still expecting the setup we had before - so we need to fix it.
 In `main.rs`, we need to update our `generate_world_map` function to use the new interface: